belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

 Also note that the training process takes very long ( O(24h) ) and uses a large amount of resources ( O(32GB) RAM) for the default settings.
 From past experience no queue at KEKcc was found which can handle these requirements.
 Therefore past SectorMaps have been trained interactively  on one of the KEKcc worker nodes.
-If it is not an option to keep an ssh connection open for 24 hours you should check the linux command `nohup` which lets you run the training in the background while still allowing you to log off without the command being stopped on log off.
+If it is not an option to keep an ssh connection open for 24 hours you should check the linux command :command:`nohup` which lets you run the training in the background while still allowing you to log off without the command being stopped on log off.

-The paramter called `--threshold` is used to prune the SectorMap.
+The paramter called :command:`--threshold` is used to prune the SectorMap.
 It is given in per cent and will remove 70% of the least used Sector connections.
 The value of 70% was optimized and provided the best results in terms of efficiency and fake rate.
 So it is advised to keep the default value for this parameter, unless you know what you are doing.

 Also for training you can specify a global tag to be prepend.
 At this stage only the numbering of sensors is read from the geometry.

 Note that the command will cause a `B2FATAL` if the output SectorMap already exists to prevent overwriting old SectorMaps by accident.
-To fix this either move the old SectorMap or set a different output name by using the `--secmap` parameter.
+To fix this either move the old SectorMap or set a different output name by using the :command:`--secmap` parameter.

 The output of this procedure is a SectorMap which already can be used for processing.
 By default this SectorMap contains cuts on SVD timing information.
 How to obtain a SectorMap without timing is shown in the following section.